REDUCE METHANE EMISSIONS

 You can access all of our documentation about Selko protocols, sustainable dairy farming and latest research insights.

-Dairy farmers are under increasing pressure to reduce their carbon footprint.
-Feed additives can have a direct effect on enteric methane production or they can reduce the carbon footprint per kg of milk produced by increasing feed efficiency.
-A life cycle assessment of Selko IntelliBond has shown that it can reduce the carbon footprint of a dairy farm while reducing the cost per kg of milk produced.
+Dairy farmers are under increasing pressure to reduce their cattle methane emissions.
+Feed additives can have a direct effect on enteric cow methane production or they can reduce the cow methane emissions per kg of milk produced by increasing feed efficiency.
+A life cycle assessment of Selko IntelliBond has shown that it can reduce the cow methane emissions of a dairy farm while reducing the cost per kg of milk produced.

 Download the brochure for more details.